 The Necessity of Keeping Your Cat’s Teeth Clean

-Did you know that most cat owners aren’t knowledgeable about proper feline dental care?
-Cat teeth problems are so prevalent that a study by the AVDS states 70% cats are affected by periodontal disease by the age of three.
+Did you know that most cat owners aren’t educated about feline dental care?
+Cat teeth problems are so prevalent that a study by the AVDS states 70% of cats are affected by the periodontal disease by the age of three.
 This is very disconcerting news for pet lovers and more information should be made available to rectify such a preventable disease.
-If you are not committing your pet to a routine cat teeth cleaning, it is strongly suggested that you begin.
+If you are not committing your pet to routine cat teeth cleaning, it is strongly suggested that you begin.

 A Brushing Routine

 When brushing cat teeth, it is recommended that you commit to a steady schedule averaging one to two times per week.
 Some people even claim three times, but even one time is more than most people will probably ever do.
 Getting this routine going is the hardest part.
 This may sound like a lot at first, but given the alternative, it is a small price to pay.
 Many people don't ever brush cat teeth so if you can't stick to a tight schedule do it monthly.
 You'll notice that it often works better if you try regularly so you'll probably end up doing it more.

 Periodontal disease in cats is such a concern because once cat teeth are exposed to it, the infection will progress rapidly.
 The most detrimental cat teeth problems occur when bacteria from the disease enters the cat’s bloodstream and, over time, damages the heart, kidneys, and liver.
 The final result is the premature loss of your beloved pet; something that happens all too often.

 Toys and Supplements

 Once you and your pet familiarize with the process, brushing cat teeth is not as foreboding as you might have thought.
 Yet, if your cat is particularly averse to the practice you can purchase additional items to assist in the cleaning process.